ogurcan/blockchain/ethereum/doc/Creating, Deploying and Using a Contract.md

 >
 ```

-It is prepared by using the geth version `1.5.7-stable` which is using Go version `go1.7.4` and tested on `macOS Sierra` and `Ubuntu 14.04.5`.
+It is prepared by using the geth version `1.5.7-stable` which is using Go version `go1.7.4` and tested on `Ubuntu 14.04.5`.

 ``` bash
 Geth